SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The superclass's designated initializer now has an opportunity to customize the instance further
-(although it does not have to).
+(although it doesn't have to).

-Once the superclass's designated initializer is finished, the subclass's designated initializer can perform additional customization (although again, it does not have to).
+Once the superclass's designated initializer is finished, the subclass's designated initializer can perform additional customization (although again, it doesn't have to).

 Finally, once the subclass's designated initializer is finished, the convenience initializer that was originally called